olmallet81/URT/README.md

 - Rcpp version >= 0.12.8
 - RcppArmadillo version >= 0.7.200.2.0

 NB: Some of these tools might work with older versions, I only reported the versions I used to build this project.
-All these libraries will obviously need to be on your compiler path.

 # Compilation
 URT is not header only to provide a direct way to be exported as a shared library to Rcpp to be exposed to R and to Cython to be exposed to Python.
 Build the shared library using the provided makefile located in ./URT/build.
 The makefile has been written for Linux and GNU/gcc, it can be easily modified to run under Windows or OSX and with another compiler, you are free to adapt this makefile to your own requirements.